GE to defend Alstom power unit buy at EU hearing

-BRUSSELS (Reuters) - General Electric has asked for a hearing of EU and national antitrust regulators in order to argue the merits of its bid for Alstom’s power unit, the U.S. conglomerate said on Saturday.
+BRUSSELS (Reuters) - General Electric (GE.N) will seek to convince doubtful EU antitrust regulators of the merits of its 12.4 billion euro (US$13.9 billion) bid for Alstom’s (ALSO.PA) power unit at a hearing, the U.S. conglomerate said on Saturday.

 The move came after the European Commission warned the company earlier this month that the deal, its biggest ever and a key element of its expansion into industrial products and away from finance, would harm competition.